lemtzas/TCSS372Wi2013-Project/README.txt

 Procrastination was my worst enemy on this one, combined with having 2 other projects to work on at the same time.

 Other than that, I had some difficulty grappling with the ANSI Escape Codes to make a decent UI.
 I really should have started earlier and used nCurses.

+There was some difficulty with debugging last minute.
+PUSHW and POPW seemed to not work quite right, which also messed up JSR/RET

 ### Lawrence ###